-Since its inception in 1949, the Fire Department has grown from an all volunteer department housed in a barn with a makeshift fire truck, to today's modern department consisting of 24 career and 17 paid on call members, with a host of modern apparatus and equipment at their disposal.
+Since its inception in 1949, the Fire Department has grown from an all-volunteer department housed in a barn with a makeshift fire truck to today's modern department consisting of 24 careers and 17 paid on-call members, with a host of modern apparatus and equipment at their disposal.

-American Community Builders (ACB), who were responsible for the initial construction of most of Park Forest, formed the first Fire Department back in 1949.
-At that time the department consisted of a World War II military jeep donated by ACB housed in an old barn at the intersection of Western Avenue and 26th Street.
+American Community Builders (ACB), who was responsible for the initial construction of most of Park Forest, formed the first Fire Department back in 1949.
+At that time, the department consisted of a World War II military jeep donated by ACB housed in an old barn at the intersection of Western Avenue and 26th Street.
 The department was staffed by 15 - 18 volunteers who worked or resided in the Village.
-The need for a true piece of fire equipment soon became apparent and the Village purchased a 1949 Chevrolet pick up truck and converted it into a piece of fire fighting apparatus, equipped with a pump, water tank and hose bed.
+The need for a true piece of fire equipment soon became apparent, and the Village purchased a 1949 Chevrolet pickup truck and converted it into a piece of firefighting apparatus, equipped with a pump, water tank, and hose bed.

 Fire Department staffing was now also being supplemented by members of the Department of Public Works, with ACB personnel still acting as volunteers.
-This cooperation between the Fire Department and Public Works continued well into the 1970's.
-These groups of Village employees would not only work together in time of emergency, but would regularly train together to prepare for an emergency.
+This cooperation between the Fire Department and Public Works continued well into the 1970s.
+These groups of Village employees would not only work together in times of emergency but would regularly train together to prepare for an emergency.

 The growth of the Fire Department would continue over the years in conjunction with that of the Village itself.
 Notable hallmarks included: